Alisha Gaddis: Discography

+Acting

+Gaddis won an Emmy Award in 2015 for Best Performer, as part of their bilingual children's TV show Lishy Lou and Lucky Too as part of Friday Zone on PBS.

+She starred in Pandemic Playhouse, lending her voice to many puppets, including "Facty".

 Books

-As an author, Alisha Gaddis has released books She Loves Me All The Same (2019), Mama's Milk and Me: A Journal for Nursing Mothers (Breastfeeding, Childcare, Motherhood, Weaning) (2020), Your House Keys Are in the Dryer: A Parenting Haiku Book (2022), Periods, Period.
+Gaddis has released books She Loves Me All The Same (2019), Mama's Milk and Me: A Journal for Nursing Mothers (Breastfeeding, Childcare, Motherhood, Weaning) (2020), Your House Keys Are in the Dryer: A Parenting Haiku Book (2022), Periods, Period.
 (2023) on Post Hill Press Also a book series on Heuer Publishing including titles, Kids' Comedic Monologues That Are Actually Funny, LGBTQ Comedic Monologues That Are Actually Funny, Men's Comedic Monologues That Are Actually Funny, Teen Boys' Comedic Monologues That Are Actually Funny, Teen Girls' Comedic Monologues That Are Actually Funny, Women's Comedic Monologues That Are Actually Funny.

 Personal life

-Alisha Gaddis met her husband Lucky Diaz at The Comedy Store in Los Angeles, California.
+Gaddis met her husband Lucky Diaz at The Comedy Store in Los Angeles, California.
 They married in 2012 and are raising two children together.

-Gaddis was listed as Best Dressed for multiple press outlets at both the 2022 and 2023 Grammy Awards.